 This is basically a giant Peanut Butter Patty/Tagalong Girl Scout cookie!

 Intricacies: 3 layers (shortbread, peanut butter filling, ganache) means that you are making and layering 3 separate mixtures.
+It might as well be a pie.

 More CCCs to try as your try to land on your favorite.